apache/iceberg/docs/table-migration.md

 ![Migrate Table Step 2](../../../img/iceberg-migrateaction-step2.png)

 - Commit all data files across all partitions to the new Iceberg table.
 Drop the source table.
+Writers can start writing to the new Iceberg table.

 ![Migrate Table Step 3](../../../img/iceberg-migrateaction-step3.png)